yanlinwan/yanlinwan.github.io/_pages/about.md

 Hi!
 I am Yanlin Wan, a fourth-year PhD candidate at the Academy of Interdisciplianry Studies, The Hong Kong University of Science and Technology (HKUST).

-My research focuses on development economics and experimental economics.
-I use experiments and causal inference methods to investigate the effects of policy interventions on individuals and communities.
-A key focus of my work is to identify effective strategies for engaging target audiences in public programs, particularly within developing countries in Asia.

-My research trajectory includes the following three areas:
+My research focuses on development economics and behavioral economics, and my research trajectory includes the following three areas:

 1. The impacts of technology policies on inequality
 2. Behavioral determinants of citizen engagement in government initiatives